ecrespo/mcp-joke-server/.junie/guidelines.md

 Run just this test: `pytest -q tests/test_demo_example.py` Delete when done to keep the suite focused.

+11) Verifying examples in this document
+- The demonstration test above was created and executed successfully locally using `uv run -m pytest -q tests/test_demo_example.py`.
+- After verification, the temporary test file was removed to keep the repository clean; retain the snippet here for future reference.

 ---

 ### Development notes and conventions